Tongue breaks 27-year drought with Boxing Day bonanza

 Right-arm pacer Josh Tongue created history at the Boxing Day Test on Friday when he became the first England bowler this century to collect a five-wicket haul in Men's Tests at the MCG.

-Tongue picked up superb figures of 5/45 during Australia's first innings of just 152, with his efforts putting England in a strong position at tea on the opening day's play in the fourth Test.
+Tongue picked up superb figures of 5/45 during Australia's first innings of 152, with the hosts responding in style to skittle England for just 110 on an action-packed opening day's play in the fourth Test that saw a total of 20 wickets fall.

-It was the first time an England bowler had claimed a five-wicket haul in a Test at the MCG since Darren Gough and Dean Headley did so in 1998, with Tongue breaking a 27-year drought as the tourists breathed life into an Ashes series that Australia have already clinched.
+It was the first time an England bowler had claimed a five-wicket haul in a Test at the MCG since Darren Gough and Dean Headley did so in 1998 and Tongue was deservedly chuffed with his efforts.

 The spell was also Tongue's most productive in Test cricket, surpassing his previous best effort of 5/66 against Ireland at Lord's in 2023.